 We aim to process all TGA to DXF conversions as quickly as possible, this usually takes around 5 seconds but can be more for larger more complex files so please be patient.

 We aim to create the most accurate conversions with our tools.
-Our tools are under constant development with new features being added every week.
+Our tools are under constant development with new features and improvements being added every week.

 Yes, of course!
 We do not store the TGA file you submit to us.
-The resulting DXF file, once created is deleted 1 hour after upload and the download link will expire after this time.
+The resulting DXF file, once created is deleted 15 minutes after upload and the download link will expire after this time.

 Yes!
 Our TGA to DXF tool will run on any system with a modern web browser.
 No specialist software is needed to run any of our conversion tools.

-Full Name: Truevision TGA
+Full Name | Truevision TGA |

-Mime Type: image/x-targa
+Mime Type | image/x-targa |

 The TGA format was originally defined in 1984 by AT&T EPICenter and later became Truevision following a successful buyout.
 The format is a raster graphics format for use originally with high-end PC graphics cards intended for use in video editing with the format mainly supporting NTSC and PAL video resolutions.